IDinsight/nano-gis-sampling/README.md

 ### Installing Prerequisites

-To install all prequisites, you first need to download python and Jupyter Notebook.
+To install all prequisites, you first need to download Python and Jupyter Notebook.
 An easy way to do so is to download these through [Anaconda](https://www.anaconda.com/distribution/).

-Then, each package used in the analysis can be downloaded by entering the command below in the python terminal.
+Then, the Python modules required to run the analysis can be installed using the requirements.txt file.

 ```
-pip install package_name
+pip install -r requirements.txt
 ```

 ### Assembling Input Files